JerBouma/jerbouma.github.io/_pages/projects.md

 <div markdown="1" class="sixty-column">
 OpenBB Terminal provides a modern Python-based integrated environment for investment research, that allows an average joe retail trader to leverage state-of-the-art Data Science and Machine Learning technologies.

-I have been part of this company and till this day I am one of the main contributors to the package having solely designed much of the economy, fixed-income, fundamental analysis and ecoometrics menus.
+I have been part of this company for over a year and I am one of the main contributors to the package having solely designed much of the economy, fixed-income, fundamental analysis and ecoometrics menus.

 [View this Project](https://github.com/openbb-finance/openbbterminal){: .btn .btn--info}{:target="_blank"}
 </div>